sanaearnestse/systemdesigndoc/gitgroupactivity.md

 This command will shows a graph that contains all the activities we performed on git.This graph helped us to clearly understand the flow of all opeartions.

 ---
-To prepare this mark down file I used **Document Node** tool.This tool is very easy to understand and we can easly format our document using this tool.To format the document 'format' tool is available in this tool.We can also run our file in this tool.
+To prepare this mark down file I used **Document Node** tool.This tool is very easy to understand and we can easly format our document using this tool.To format the document 'format' tool is available in this tool.We can also run our file using this tool.